aeberle55/rtarchiver/README.md

 You must provide the username of the user to be scraped.
 The Max Friends field indicates the maximum number of friends to put into the text file, with 0 being all of the friends.

+### Groups
+Selecting the Scrape Groups radio button will allow the user to scrape all news posts created by the given group.
+It is functionally identical to the Scrape Journals option, but for public facing groups instead of users.

 ## Building Instructions

 ### Windows 10